davbeny/ChocoView/README.md

 - **Windows**: ChocoView is designed to run on Windows systems.
 - **Chocolatey**: Make sure Chocolatey is installed.
 If not, ChocoView can download and install it for you.

+Note on Antivirus and Windows Defender
+Important: This version of ChocoView is unsigned.
+You may need to add it as an exception in Windows Defender or your antivirus software to allow it to run.
+Please follow the instructions specific to your antivirus program to whitelist ChocoView and avoid any interruptions.